jlperona-teaching/ecs154a-winter20/syllabus/syllabus.rst

 We will change the visibility of questions posted only to instructors to everyone, if we deem it appropriate.
 If your question involves code you've written, or is about a personal issue, we will leave those private.
 The same applies to questions asked via direct message—we will ask you to repost to everyone if appropriate.
+(It's in your interest to post to everyone due to the reputation system; see below.)

 Campuswire has a reputation system.
-The more you contribute to the class on Campuswire, the higher your reputation level becomes.
+The more you contribute to the class on Campuswire, the higher your reputation becomes.
-To encourage you to participate on Campuswire, you will get extra credit depending on what reputation level you have achieved at the end of the course.
+To encourage you to participate on Campuswire, you will get extra credit depending on the amount of reputation you have earned by the end of the course.
 For more information, see the `Extra Credit`_ section below.

 Other Important Information